Subordination algebras in modal logic: Correspondence theory

 \section{Correspondence theory}

-We now turn to the problem of correspondence theory.
-In our context of subordination algebra, several aspects may be studied.
+We now turn to problems of correspondence theory.
+The context of subordination algebras is suitable to study the interconnection between three languages: the (bi)modal one, the subordination one and the accessibility one.
+Hence, we have several kinds of correspondence that may be studied.

-The classical one is concerned with the translation of modal (or bimodal) equation on a subordination algebra into first-order properties of the accessibility relation on its dual.
-But another kind of correspondence arises when one wants to translate modal or bimodal equations on a subordination algebra into first-order properties in the language of subordination algebra (i.e. using the Boolean connective and the subordination $\prec$).
+First of all, now that subordination algebras have been established as models for modal logics, we have the classical correspondence aspect which is concerned with the translation of modal (or bimodal) equations on a subordination algebra into first-order properties of the accessibility relation on its dual.
+For instance, one can show that, for a subordination algebra $\mathbb{B}$, we have that $ \mathbb{B} \models \square p \rightarrow \square \square p$ if and only if its associated accessibility relation is transitive.

-We will not consider translations from first-order properties of the subordination language into first order properties of the accessibility relation (see however \cite{Balbiani} and \cite{SantoliThese} for instance), but give some results on the comparative expressivity of the three modal languages (white, black and bicolour).
+Then, a second kind of correspondence may be studied: the one concerned with the translation of first-order properties of the subordination language into first order properties of the accessibility relation.
+For instance, a subordination algebra satisfies axiom S8, that is $a \prec b$ implies $a \prec c \prec b$ for some $c$, if and only if its associated accessibility relation is transitive.
+We will not consider this theory here and redirect to \cite{Balbiani} and \cite{SantoliThese} for results in this direction.

-We first begin with some specific examples of translation, to get the flavour of more general results.
+Finally, a third kind of correspondence (which could be glimpsed in \cite{Vakar}) naturally arises from the previous ones.
+Indeed, one can look for translate modal or bimodal equations into first-order properties in the language of the subordination algebras (i.e. using the Boolean connectives and the subordination $\prec$).
+Directly following from our previous examples, we have for instance that $\mathbb{B} \models \square p \rightarrow \square \square p$ if and only if $\mathbb{B}$ satisfies axiom S8.